bakame-php/http-structured-fields/README.md

 echo $orderedList->toHttpValue(); //returns '"42";foo="bar", (42.0 forty-two);a'
 ```

-A `Parameters` instance can be associated to an `InnerList` using the same API described for the `Item` value object.
+A `Parameters` instance can be associated to an `InnerList` using the same API as for the `Item` value object.

 ```php
 use Bakame\Http\StructuredFields;